arturoherrero/arturoherrero.com/_posts/2022/2022-10-02-ishows-server.md

 - I switched the server to DigitalOcean to save money.
 - Caching images requires a lot of disk space, so a cron job deleted images that had not been accessed for 30 days.
-- Working on a directory with 362444 files was hard.
+- Working in a directory with 362,444 files was hard.
 You get errors for normal
   operations: `/bin/rm: cannot execute [Argument list too long]`.
-- A Docker image was the way to go, but a snapshot of the server was enough.
+- A Docker image was the way to go, but taking snapshots of the server was enough.
 - Sometimes images that gave errors were requested, but a simple text file was enough to filter out the bad URLs.

 We were lucky with the server and, despite receiving constant authentication attempts, there were no major problems.
-Our uptime was practically the same as the DigitalOcean or TheTVDB uptime.
-I suspect that a simple command line one-liner Denial-of-Service attack from any laptop would have given us a lot of headaches, but that was an MVC that I did not have to solve.
+Our uptime was practically the same as the DigitalOcean's or TheTVDB's uptime.
+I suspect that a simple command-line one-liner Denial-of-Service attack from any laptop would have given us a lot of headaches, but that was an MVC that I did not have to solve.

 The project is open source [arturoherrero/ishows][2]{:target="_blank" rel="noreferrer"}.
-Here are the glorious ~50 lines of code that have served a thousand million images.
+Here are the glorious ~50 Ruby lines of code that have served a thousand million images.

 ```ruby
 require "logger"